Hive-Academy/roocode-generator/.roo/rules-architect/rules.md

    - Step-by-step implementation guidance
    - Clear component boundaries and interfaces
    - Testing requirements and approach
-   - Explicit memory bank references
+   - Explicit memory bank references with line numbers
+   - Paths to all relevant documentation files
    - Instruction to signal completion using `attempt_completion`

 ### Delegation Checklist

-- [x] Implementation plan is complete and detailed
+- [ ] Implementation plan is complete and detailed
-- [x] Technical design is fully documented
+- [ ] Technical design is fully documented
-- [x] Component boundaries and interfaces are defined
+- [ ] Component boundaries and interfaces are defined
-- [x] Testing requirements are specified
+- [ ] Testing requirements are specified
-- [x] Memory bank references are included
+- [ ] Memory bank references are included with line numbers
-- [x] Implementation steps are clear and actionable
+- [ ] Implementation steps are clear and actionable
+- [ ] All documentation is saved in the correct directories
+- [ ] Interfaces are fully specified
+- [ ] Quality expectations are established

 ## Memory Bank Integration